Carlos Garrido (footballer, born 1977)

 Carlos Alberto Garrido Opazo (born January 6, 1977, in Talca, Chile) is a Chilean former footballer who played as a centre-back.

 Career

 He began his career playing for his hometown team Rangers in 1997.
 In 2001, he moved to Universidad de Chile before returning to Rangers for a season.
 In 2006, he moved to Audax Italiano where he was a regular with the first team, returning to Rangers in 2013.
 Garrido became the team captain of Audax Italiano at the beginning of 2008 when teammate Carlos Villanueva refused to the post because of a dispute he had with the team's administration.
 In August 2014, he retired from football due to a thrombophilia detected in 2013.
 In total, he has more than 200 games in the Chilean Primera División.

-Post retirement
+At international level, Garrido represented the Chile national team against Aragon on 28 December 2006.

+Post-retirement

 Since December 2021, he works as Sport Director of Rangers de Talca.